-MEMC Electronic Materials Inc. (WFR), the second-largest U.S. polysilicon maker, said its third-quarter cash balance will exceed its earlier forecast of $380 million, due to increasing sales from its solar unit.
+MEMC Electronic Materials Inc. (WFR:US), the second-largest U.S. polysilicon maker, said its third-quarter cash balance will exceed its earlier forecast of $380 million, due to increasing sales from its solar unit.

 “The cash balance being so high suggests they monetized numerous solar projects in the quarter,” Jeff Osborne, an analyst with Stifel Nicolaus and Co. in New York, said in an e- mail today.
 MEMC guided to a sale of 40 to 60 megawatts and announced several projects in the third quarter, he said.
 “They have various small projects as well that likely sold and several in Canada they are trying to sell.”